lucasteles/fluentbuilder/README.md

 # FluentBuilder

-FluentBuilder provides a simple way for creating data builders for your tests, with all thr beauty of a good intellisense.
+FluentBuilder provides a simple way for creating data builders for your tests, with all the beauty of a good intellisense.

 It's recommended to use with TypeScript and a library like [Faker.Js](https://github.com/marak/Faker.js/) for fake data.